 NACA's basic principle for NACA Qualification is that you have demonstrated a minimum of 12 months of on-time payments for all obligations that require payments which are reasonably within your control.
-The definition of "on-time payment" is a payment that incurs no late fee or negative repercussion for not being paid as agreed.
+The definition of "on-time payment" is a payment made within 30 days of the due date or that incurs no late fee or negative repercussion for not being paid as agreed.
 This should not be difficult since you should be preparing for homeownership before coming to NACA by keeping your payments current.
 Additionally, you must maintain on-time payments on all your accounts during the counseling period and through mortgage closing.
-If you have recent late payments, you can provide compensating factors by explaining what happened, how it was resolved, and why late payments are unlikely to happen again.
+If you have recently made late payments, you can provide compensating factors by explaining what happened, how it was resolved, and why late payments are unlikely to happen again.
 Compensating factors that mitigate these late payment(s) will be considered.
 You can use alternative forms of credit to demonstrate that you pay your obligations on time, such as utilities, phone, cable, internet, and car insurance.
 We typically need up to three payment histories to determine readiness for homeownership, so paying these bills on time for at least the past 12 months can serve as evidence.